 Umesh Dayal, founder of Heritage Carpets New Zealand, supplies a range of sustainable carpets to the national market.
 Umesh assures designers and clients that choosing 'green' options carries little burden in terms of price and availability when compared to non-sustainable options.

 "Our company is built on working with partners who have sustainability at their core.
-We have three partner brands, modulyss, Bentley and Tretford, offering innumerable ranges to choose from in everything from block colour through subtle pattern to statement designs.
-We are proud of the work our partners do to constantly reduce the environmental impact of their product. modulyss, for example, works with Econyl brand, using their 100% recycled nylon from waste such as salvaged fishing nets, whilst Bentley is using recycled Thrive yarn, and Tretford uses sustainably clipped top hair from goats in Mongolia.
+We have two partner brands, modulyss and Bentley, offering innumerable ranges to choose from in everything from block colour through subtle pattern to statement designs.
+We are proud of the work our partners do to constantly reduce the environmental impact of their product. modulyss, for example, works with Econyl brand, using their 100% recycled nylon from waste such as salvaged fishing nets, whilst Bentley is using recycled Thrive yarn.
 Typically we offer product across the full price range with most sitting at what the market would describe as medium budget, with lead times on average from five days ex stock to six to twelve weeks depending on whether the product is in stock with our partners, a fast track manufacture range, or made to order."

 “In our view”, explains Umesh, “We have a responsibility to champion products that do no harm to people and planet.
 Most of the designers we work with are more than on board with choosing environmentally friendly flooring options.”

 We share a common responsibility to be informed about the sustainability of the products we want to consume and to recommend.
 Do your research, make good choices, and be accountable.

 Green Star is an internationally-recognised rating system for the design, construction and operation of buildings, fitout and communities.